 Let the words of my mouth and the meditation of my heart be acceptable in your sight, O LORD, my rock and my redeemer (Psalm 19:14).

+Using words correctly and biblically takes more maturity than using them harmfully.
 You can walk through any crowded public venue and hear that people do not know how to use words redemptively.
-They know words, but they do not know how to use them to build up others, motivating any parent to take the lead in language learning.
-Your children will not always watch G and PG movies or always live in a G and PG world.
-Your hope is when the world comes knocking, your kids won’t be vulnerable to its temptations but be able to intelligently, humbly, and courageously engage their culture.
+They know words but do not know how to use them to build up others, motivating any parent to take the lead in language learning.
+Your children will not always watch G and PG movies or permanently live in a G and PG world.
+Your hope is when the world comes knocking, your kids won’t be vulnerable to its temptations but will be able to intelligently, humbly, and courageously engage their culture.

 These six tips will help you as you instruct your child.
 But before you can teach your child, you want to assess your use of words.
 These tips start with you.